-This methodology covers science-based targets for the financial portfolios of FIs consisting of project finance for electricity generation.
-Project finance is defined as equity or loan (including mezzanine debt)

-with known use of proceeds that are designated for a clearly defined activity or set of activities, that is, the construction and operations of a project to generate electricity.
+This methodology covers science-based targets for the financial portfolios of financial institutions consisting of project finance for electricity generation.
+Project finance is defined as equity or loan (including mezzanine debt) with known use of proceeds that are designated for a clearly defined activity or set of activities, that is, the construction and operations of a project to generate electricity.

 The scope of the methodology covers projects contributing to electricity generation from fuels such as oil, coal, natural gas, nuclear, biomass and waste, hydro, geothermal, wind, solar photovoltaics (PV) and concentrate solar power (CSP), ocean, hydrogen, and other (IEA 2017).
 Treatment of investments leading to negative emissions from the power sector, such as bioenergy with carbon capture and storage (BECCS) and carbon capture and storage (CCS) are currently out of scope.
-This topic will be revisited once the GHGP removal guidance is developed and as part of the SBTi's net-zero target discussion.
+This topic will be revisited once the GHG Protocol removal guidance is developed and as part of the SBTi's net-zero target discussion.

-Project finance for other types of projects (other than in the fossil fuel sector) are currently out of scope in this methodology and will be considered in the future.
+Project finance for other types of projects are currently out of scope in this methodology and will be considered in the future.

-This methodology details how to align emissions of the underlying projects in the power sector with a zero-carbon transformation pathway toward 1.5°C. It applies the decarbonization pathway of power generation to the portfolio of underlying projects and is applicable to pathways from any transition scenarios available in the market.78
+This methodology details how to align emissions of the underlying projects in the power sector with a lowcarbon transition pathway toward well-below 2°C or toward 1.5°C. It applies the decarbonization pathway of power generation to the portfolio of underlying projects and is applicable to pathways from any transition scenarios available in the market.74